-Once in Syracuse, on her own initiative, Roberts sought out MacArthur Fellowship-winning artist, and Syracuse resident, Carrie Mae Weems, a potent encounter that still resonates for Roberts.
+Once in Syracuse, Roberts sought out MacArthur Fellowship-winning artist, and Syracuse resident, Carrie Mae Weems, a potent encounter that still resonates for Roberts.
 Yet three years at the private university in upstate New York was not without its cultural isolation.

 “My work has been exploring the same issues all along — how African American identity has been imagined and shaped by societal, white society, interpretations of beauty,” say Roberts.
 “After graduate school, with the Pollock Krasner, I really experimented and started demanding more of my work.”

 As the flurry of 2017 continued, future opportunities rained on Roberts.
 Next year she has solo exhibits at San Francisco’s Jenkins Johnson Gallery, at Spelman College in Atlanta and at galleries in Paris and Los Angeles.
 And in 2019 she has a project at the Massachusetts Museum of Contemporary Art.

 Meanwhile the Blanton Museum of Art acquired two of Roberts works.
 One, “Skewered,” depicts a young black girl who wears a striped skirt with yellow bows and holds a mask in each hand.